djames1/BlueGorilla/README.md

 # BlueGorilla
 Fork of the [Iceape-UXP Internet Suite](https://wiki.hyperbola.info/doku.php?id=en:project:iceape-uxp).
 I forked this to learn how a classic Mozilla application works and also because I feel that Iceape-UXP does not get the love from the Hyperbola developers it deserves.
-For example, at the time of this writing the last commit to Iceape-UXP was 3 months ago.
-The last commit to Iceweasel-UXP was about a month ago.

 ## Differences from Iceape-UXP
 ### DONE